mesirendon/mesirendon/README.md

 ## About me

 I write software during the day and write words (and occasionally music) the rest of the time.
-My [blog](https://mesirendon.com) is where I think out loud — reflections, technical write-ups, and the occasional deep dive into whatever broke my build that week.
+My [blog](https://mesirendon.com) is where I think out loud: reflections, technical write-ups, and the occasional deep dive into whatever broke my build that week.

-- 🔭 Currently building and tinkering with **Neovim tooling**, **Hugo/Tailwind**, and whatever my blog's PostCSS pipeline decides to break next
+- 🔭 Currently building and tinkering with **Neovim tooling**, **Go**, and whatever my blog's pipeline decides to break next
 - 🎵 Arranging and composing on the side — sheet music lives on [MuseScore](https://musescore.com/mesirendon)
 - ✍️ Writing long-form reflections and technical notes at [mesirendon.com](https://mesirendon.com)
 - 🌱 Into data structures & algorithms, developer tooling, and making small workflows less annoying
-- 💬 Ask me about Neovim, Hugo, or why your PostCSS build can't find a native binary
+- 💬 Ask me about Neovim, Go, or why it really does matter to test your code.

 ---